sfwrprogclass/moneySmartz/README.md

 ## How to Play

+### Running from Source
 1. Make sure you have Python installed on your computer
 2. Install Pygame: `pip install pygame`
 3. Run the game by executing: `python main.py`
 4. Use your mouse to navigate the graphical interface and make decisions
 5. Try to maximize your net worth and achieve financial security by retirement

+### Running as Standalone Application (No Console)

+#### Option 1: Using the Batch File (Easiest)
+1. Simply double-click the `build_and_run.bat` file
+2. The script will install required packages, build the executable, and run the game automatically
+3. Use your mouse to navigate the graphical interface and make decisions

+#### Option 2: Manual Build
+1. Install required packages: `pip install cx_Freeze pygame`
+2. Build the executable: `python setup.py build`
+3. Navigate to the build directory (usually `build\exe.win-amd64-3.x\` where 3.x is your Python version)
+4. Run `MoneySmartz.exe` to start the game without a console window
+5. Use your mouse to navigate the graphical interface and make decisions

 ## GUI Features